Eggshell, Satin, and Matte, Oh My!

 How to choose the perfect paint finish for every room in the house.

-Choosing a paint finish is a practical and an aesthetic choice.
+Choosing a paint finish is a practical and aesthetic choice.
 Appearance, of course, is of utmost important to all homeowners.
 But each paint finish also has its practical advantages.
-There are a few useful rules of thumb that will help you make the best paint finish choice for every room in the house.
+There are a few useful rules of thumb that will help you make the best paint finish choice for every room of your house.

 The rules are simple.
 You'll be ready to get going in no time.
 The finishes below are organized from most matte (least reflective) to glossiest (most reflective).